bluzelle/curium/docs/public/buildvalidatorsentry.md

     - Sentry: P2P, RPC, RESTful
     - Validator: Only P2P

+    Furthermore, if you are running both, set your validator to ONLY allow incoming 26656 from your sentry's IP.

 2. If required, remove existing .blz* folders from the user directory (only necessary if you had a pre-existing install).